 The economy in Switzerland is mostly following the same cycle as the United States and the European Union (EU).

-When these two partners cut their spendings during a crisis, the exports from Switzerland are falling as well.
+When these two partners cut their spending during a crisis, the exports from Switzerland also fall.
 Many people and companies from Switzerland are investing in the U.S. and the EU.
 Once these investments start losing value, investors are less prone to invest and spend money, starting the cycle of recession.

-However, they have generally less impact in Switzerland.
-Even though many crises impact Switzerland, unemployment and GDP decline is often not as bad as in other countries.
+However, they generally have a lower impact on Switzerland.
+Even though many crises impact Switzerland, unemployment and GDP, decline are often not as bad as in other countries.

 For instance, during the Great Depression, the GDP only fell by about 1%, contrary to 26.7% in the United States.
 The worst decline was during the Oil Embargo of the 1970s.
 And it only declined by about 7%.

-And the same can be said of unemployment.
-During the Great Recession, unemployment rose to 4.4% while it was 10% in the United States.
+And the same can be said about unemployment.
+During the Great Recession, unemployment rose to 4.4%, while it was 10% in the United States.

 That is not to say these crises do not impact us.
-Indeed, almost all global recessions impacted the Swiss economy.
+Indeed, almost all global recessions affected the Swiss economy.
 But we have it better than in most countries.

 What are the causes of a recession?

 As we saw in the previous list, the causes can be multiple and very different.
 There are generally several factors that can explain why a recession started.

 Economic uncertainty is a significant cause of trouble.
 When people and companies do not believe in the economy, they are spending less and investing less.
 As to why this starts, this could be simply because the economy is slowing down.